Mr-P-D/Favicon-Hash-For-Shodan.io/README.md

 # Favicon-Hash-For-Shodan.io
-this script will help you find favicon hashes which you can use to shodan to get more details about an asset
+this script will help you find favicon hashes which you can use in shodan to widened your attack surface

 Pre-requisite:
 pip3 install mmh3